Skip top navigation

 This concentration of the MEd in Literacy Education is designed for educators interested in becoming Reading Specialists or assuming other leadership roles in literacy.

-In addition to acquiring an in-depth understanding of literacy development, scientifically-based literacy research, and evidence-based instruction, assessment, and intervention in literacy, students will develop the knowledge and leadership skills needed to serve as a Reading Specialist.?
-Courses combine current research and?theory with practical, hands-on experience.
+In addition to acquiring an in-depth understanding of literacy development, scientifically-based literacy research, and evidence-based instruction, assessment, and intervention in literacy, students will develop the knowledge and leadership skills needed to serve as a Reading Specialist.
+Courses combine current research and theory with practical, hands-on experience.

 Applicants should have at least one year of teaching experience in PreK-12 classrooms or more informal settings.
 Completion of all requirements earns students a master's degree in Literacy Education and may lead to eligibility for the K-12 Reading Specialist endorsement in Virginia.
 Some elective coursework may be applied toward a secondary graduate certificate within the College of Education and Human Development and may lead to additional licensure endorsements.